• Skip to primary navigation

 Bleeding Hearts

-I love when my late spring flowers start blooming.
+I love when my mid to late spring flowers start blooming.
 My bleeding heart plants always surprise me and bring me joy!
 Winters are long and I love seeing these pretty guys!

 They seem so delicate.
 But they bloom every year, and I even love the shadier parts of my yard!